Family Dispute Resolution

 - child development and developmental needs

 Parenting coordinators who are not lawyers must also have at least 14 hours of training in family law.
-All parenting coordinators must also have at least 14 hours of family violence training, including training in identifying, assessing and managing family violence and power dynamics in relation to family dispute resolution.
+All parenting coordinators must also have at least 14 hours of family violence training.
+This includes training to identify and manage family violence and power dynamics in relation to dispute resolution.

 Parenting Coordination Process